Brian-Doucet/nfldfs/README.md

 ```
 ## Usage
+Here are some quick and dirty examples that review how to import the package, search for dfs stats and scrape data.
+For more robust examples and usage, refer to the [docs](https://github.com/BrianDoucet01/daily-fantasy-sports/tree/master/docs) folder.

-Get DraftKings salary and points data for the entire 2019 season.
+**Get DraftKings salary and points data for the entire 2019 season.**

 ```Python
 from nfldfs import games as games